wso2/docs-is/en/docs/develop/extend/write-custom-functions-for-adaptive-authentication.md

     a related functionality.
 2. Create a functional interface (i.e., Interface with a single public method).
-The method name and parameters should be the same as you would be providing from js.
+The method name and parameters should be the same as you provide from js.
 You may need to use wrapper classes for any object classes (except number, string and boolean) and you may skip this if you can use an existing object.
 For more information on objects, see [object reference